consoledotdev/home/content/website-monitoring/uptime.com.md

 date: 2022-01-31T07:00:00+00:00
 draft: false
 summary:
-  Uptime.com is a valuable website monitoring tool for enterprise customers.
+  Uptime.com is a particularly suited to enterprise customers.
 It offers features like private check locations, sub-accounts with limited access scope, and internal status pages.
 Read our review of Uptime.com - a website monitoring tool.
 metaDescription:
-  Uptime.com is a valuable website monitoring tool for enterprise customers.
+  Uptime.com is a particularly suited to  enterprise customers.
 It offers features like private check locations, sub-accounts with limited access scope, and internal status pages.
 Read our review of Uptime.com - a website monitoring tool.